 You do not have any courses in your Wish List.
 Choose from popular suggestions below or continue with Subject or Grade

-In this college-level chemistry course, students solve chemical problems by using mathematical formulation principles and chemical calculations in addition to laboratory experiments.
+Students solve chemical problems by using mathematical formulation principles and chemical calculations in addition to laboratory experiments.
 They build on their general understanding of chemical principles and engage in a more in-depth study of the nature and reactivity of matter.
 Students focus on the structure of atoms, molecules, and ions, and then go on to analyze the relationship between molecular structure and chemical and physical properties.
 To investigate this relationship, students examine the molecular composition of common substances and learn to transform them through chemical reactions with increasingly predictable outcomes.
 Students prepare for the AP Exam.
 The course content aligns to the sequence of topics recommended by the College Board.

 Price as configured: